eduNEXT/picasso/README.rst

 - **Supports multiple services**: You can specify the service to build (e.g., ``openedx``, ``mfe``, ``codejail``, etc.) using the ``SERVICE`` input.
 - **Customizable repository and strain**: The workflow allows for specifying the repository, branch, and path to the strain being built.
 This enables building images from different configurations.
 - **Configurable BuildKit parallelism**: By default, the workflow limits parallelism during the build process to optimize resource usage, although this can be changed using the ``ENABLE_LIMIT_BUILDKIT_PARALLELISM`` input.
 This is useful for low-powered machines, like `Github Actions standard runners`_.
 - **Private repository access**: SSH keys are used to clone private repositories securely.
-The SSH private key should be stored as a secret in the repository, and must have access to the repository specified in ``STRAIN_REPOSITORY``.
+Picasso supports both a single SSH private key and multiple SSH private keys when accessing different private repositories.
 - **Extra commands**: The workflow allows running additional custom commands with ``tutor picasso run-extra-commands``.
 For details, refer to the `tutor-contrib-picasso`_ documentation.
 - **Environment setup**: The workflow sets up installs necessary plugins like ``tutor-contrib-picasso``, and prepares the environment to build and push Docker images using the `Tutor CLI`_.
 - **Dynamic tag generation**: If this workflow configuration is enabled, a dynamic tag will be generated to build the image for the specified service.
 Additionally, it is possible to create a commit in the repository where the config.yml used to build the service is located, updating it with the new image tag.